donbr/nsclc-pathways/nsclc-synthetic-lethality-depmap.md

 ### 2.1 Data Source

-We utilized the **Hugging Face Datasets** repository, specifically the secondary screen dose-response curve parameters dataset, to retrieve drug efficacy data across various cancer cell lines.
-The dataset contains information on drug names, their molecular targets, mechanisms of action (MOA), and **EC50** values, which reflect the potency of each drug.
-The EC50 value is the concentration required to reduce cell viability by 50%, with lower values indicating higher potency.
+We utilized a Hugging Face dataset based on the PRISM Repurposing 19Q4 Dataset to retrieve drug efficacy data across a diverse range of cancer cell lines.
+This dataset provides crucial information, including drug names, molecular targets, mechanisms of action (MOA), and EC50 values, which reflect the potency of each drug.
+The EC50 value represents the concentration of a drug that produces 50% of its maximum effect on cell viability.
+Lower EC50 values indicate higher drug potency, as they reflect that less drug is needed to achieve a significant effect.
+Using this dataset allows us to analyze drug efficacy in the context of synthetic lethality in RB1- and TP53-deficient lung cancer cells, helping prioritize candidate compounds for further investigation.

 ### 2.2 Query Design